-If you want to go to university, A-levels or Highers in art, architecture, photography, graphic design or graphic communication are useful.
+If you want to go to university, A-levels or Highers in art and design, architecture, photography, theatre graphic design or graphic communication are useful.
 Or you might want to take the following Level 3 vocational qualifications:

 If you want to go straight into a job or apprenticeship, the following Level 3 vocational qualifications will equip you: